Smile in Mosul:

 Money from this fund will help with my travel expenses to get to Iraq, living costs, transportation of the materials, safety, translators and also with camera gear to shoot the film.

-You can follow my documentation of the fundraiser and the trip itself on my Facebook page: Smile in Mosul.
+And also follow my documentation of the fundraiser and the trip itself on my Facebook page: Smile in Mosul.

 I will provide a full and open record of the transactions to allow you to see clearly where the donations are going.